iree-org/iree/build_tools/pkgci/bisect/README.md

 To run the bisect tool:

-1. Setup the test case by saving the input `.mlir` file and constructing a test `.sh` script:
+1. Setup the test case by saving the input `.mlir` file and noting the test
+   command:

     ```mlir
     // /tmp/issue_18879.mlir

-    // This is the input program to the test script.
+    // This is the input program to the test command.
     module {
       func.func @main_graph(
         // ...
     ```

     ```bash
-    # /tmp/issue_18879.sh

-    # This is the script that will be tested at each commit.
+    # This is the command that will be tested at each commit.
-    # This script should succeed (return 0) at and prior to the `--good-ref`
+    # The command should succeed (return 0) at and prior to the `--good-ref`
     # commit and should fail (return non-0) at the `--bad-ref` commit.

-    # Try to keep these test scripts minimal.
-If the failure is in an earlier
+    # Try to keep these test commands (or scripts) minimal.
+If the failure is
-    # phase of the compiler (e.g. 'Flow' or 'Stream'), consider using
+    # in an earlier phase of the compiler (e.g. 'Flow' or 'Stream'), consider
-    # a flag like `--compile-to=hal` to exit early on successful run instead
+    # using a flag like `--compile-to=hal` to exit early on successful run
-    # of spending all the time to serialize an output `.vmfb` file.
+    # instead of spending all the time to serialize an output `.vmfb` file.
     # https://iree.dev/developers/general/developer-tips/#compiling-phase-by-phase

     iree-compile --iree-hal-target-backends=llvm-cpu -o /dev/null /tmp/issue_18879.mlir
     ```

-    ```bash
-    # Set the script as executable.
-    chmod +x /tmp/issue_18879.sh
-    ```
+    If the test command spans multiple lines, you can put it in an executable `.sh` file and use the `--test-script` option instead of `--test-command`.

 2. Run the bisect tool, under Python 3.11: